davewoloszyn/devdocs/docs/apis/plugintypes/sms/index.md

 ## Key files

-There are a number of key files within the plugin, described below.
+There are a number of key files within the SMS gateway plugin which will need to be configured for correct functionality.

+- gateway.php
+- hook_listener.php

 ### gateway.php

-Each plugin must implement this class and should have the exact class name.
-The core_sms api will pick the extended methods from this class.
+Each plugin must create a class called `gateway` which extends the `\core_sms\gateway` class.
+The SMS API will use the extended methods from this class.

 ```php title="Implementing the base SMS gateway"